SpaceKatt/backup_directory-aws_bucket/README.md

 ## Prerequisites

+The user is expected to have an AWS account, along with their client Id and secret.

 This project was developed and tested with Python 3.5.2 on Linux.
-The user is also expected to have an AWS account, with their client Id and secret handy.

 ## Setup